nodejs/build/ansible/MANUAL_STEPS.md

 hdisk1          00f6db0a6c7aece5                    rootvg          active
 ```

 shows two disks attached to one volume group named `rootvg`.
-If this shows one
+If this shows
-of the disks as `None` this indicates that the disk has not been included in
+one of the disks as `None` this indicates that the disk has not been
-the volume group.
-If you only have one physical volume attached and don't
+included in the volume group.
+If you only have one physical volume attached
-have enough space, then you should add a second through your provider which
+and don't have enough space, then you should add a second through your
+provider (You want to total of at least 90GiB across the volume group) which
 you can then add to the volume group as per the instructions below.

 ```console